-Individuals in England must not meet with people from other households socially in groups of more than 6 (individual households/support bubbles of more than 6 will still be able to gather together).
+In areas in Tier 1 in England, individuals must not meet with people from other households socially in groups of more than 6 (individual households/support bubbles of more than 6 will still be able to gather together).
 This rule is known as the 'Rule of 6' and will apply indoors and outdoors, including in private homes and this limit will be enforceable in law.
+Please note that the Rule of 6 applies to Tier 1 areas only - tighter restrictions apply in Tier 2 and Tier 3 areas (as detailed below).

-Organised indoor team sport is no longer exempt from the 'Rule of 6' - this means that organised indoor team sport should only take place in groups of up to 6 people (unless an exemption applies - see below).
+Organised indoor team sport is no longer exempt from the 'Rule of 6' - this means that, in Tier 1 areas, organised indoor team sport should only take place in groups of up to 6 people (unless an exemption applies - see below).

-Adults participating in organised team sport indoors must not gather in groups of more than 6, and must socially distance from people who they do not live with (or have formed a support bubble with) wherever possible - this means that provided the groups of 6 do not mix or form larger groups, multiple net sessions of up to 6 people per net (excluding coaches) can take place at the same time in the same COVID secure indoor venue.
+Adults participating in organised team sport indoors in a Tier 1 area must not gather in groups of more than 6, and must socially distance from people who they do not live with (or have formed a support bubble with) wherever possible - this means that provided the groups of 6 do not mix or form larger groups, multiple net sessions of up to 6 people per net (excluding coaches) can take place at the same time in the same COVID secure indoor venue.
 However, match play for adults in groups larger than 6 (excluding coaches and officials) is not possible at this time.